Ignatiusdork/mortscoin/README.md

 - JavaScript: DOM manipulation and interactivity.
 - Solidity: Programming language for smart contracts
 - Hardhat: All in one dev environment for solidity
-- Ethers.js: Blockchain interaction library
+- Ethers.js: Blockchain interaction library.

 ## Getting Started